Interpreting The Insight 2023 Sales KPI Report - Kellblog

 OK, just a few more slides to go:

-- For NRR and GRR, they use a bridge (i.e., starting + adds – subtracts = ending) which is what I call lazy NRR and GRR.
+- For NRR and GRR, they use a bridge approach (i.e., starting + adds – subtracts = ending) which calculates what I call lazy NRR and GRR.

 - To me, these metrics are defined in terms of cohorts/snapshots (deliberately to float over some of the things people do in those bridges) and you should calculate them as such.
 See my post for a detailed explanation.

 - Annual revenue churn, as defined, is pretty non-standard and a weak metric because it’s highly gameable.
 You want to stop using the service?
 Wait, let me renew you for one dollar.
-The churn ARR masked as downsell would be invisible in this metric.
+The churn ARR masked as downsell would be invisible.
 If you want to count logos, count logos — and do logo-based as well as dollar-based churn rates.
 For more on churn rates and calculations, see Churn is Dead, Long Live Net Dollar Retention.

 - Net promoter score.
 As mentioned above, I think they’re setting a high on bar NPS, saying the benchmark is 50%+.
 I’d have guessed 25-30%+.